 What skills will you gain?

-- Text analysis and training models for hate speech.
+- Text analysis and training models for hate speech and sentiment analysis.

 - Parsing raw data and using NLP pipelines.